-A Field Inspector is the entry level of Rater certification.
-A Field Inspector under the direct supervision of a certified home energy Rater may conduct the inspections and necessary basic performance tests (blower door& duct blaster) to produce a home energy rating.
+A Rating Field Inspector under the direct supervision of a Certified HERS Rater may conduct the inspections and necessary basic performance tests (blower door& duct blaster) to produce a home energy rating.
 This category requires the ability to identify and quantify building components and systems.